TimSchulz1991/project5-8GAG-DRF-API/README.md

 ## Pep8

-- [PEP8](http://pep8online.com/) shows no errors, except for some default lines being too long in the settings.py file.
+- [PEP8](http://pep8online.com/) shows no errors, except for some default code being too long (over the 80 char limit) in the settings.py file.

 ## Manual testing of user stories